Our School Curriculum

 Science at The Gattons is taught through the Learning Journeys and is designed to help children understand the world around them.
 Through first hand investigations, they encounter new things and new ideas.
 They learn different ways to solve problems.
 Through focused questioning they are encouraged to bring their previous experience to bear on new situations.

-We aim to develop the children’s curiosity and concern for the natural and humanly constructed world around them.
+We aim to develop the children’s curiosity and concern for the natural world.
 We make good use of our own grounds, our local area and places further afield such as Plumpton Agricultural College and local Nature Reserves.

-They work scientifically to acquire a range of intellectual and practical skills, through planning and carrying out investigations, and interpreting results.
+They acquire a range of intellectual and practical skills, through planning and carrying out investigations, and interpreting results.

 In particular we aim to help the children develop the following attributes: